DennisSoemers/DennisSoemers.github.io/_pages/education.md

 - Whether it is for B.Sc. thesis, M.Sc. thesis, an internship, or anything else.
 - When you expect to start your project (month + year).
 - If they are already close: any deadlines you have in relation to this request (e.g., deadline by which you need to submit a project proposal to the Board of Examiners).
+- Which programming languages you are comfortable with. **Note that, for practically any project with me, it will be necessary to have strong programming skills**.
 - Any ideas or preferences you may already have for a topic or research direction.
 It is fine if you have no ideas (or multiple), and would like to discuss / get advice.
+    - For example: do you have a preference for a specific (type of) application domain?
+Specifically multi-agent domains, partially observable ones, zero-sum ones, cooperative ones?
+Board games or video games?
+A specific game?
+A strong preference **against** specific categories of domains?
+    - Any preferences for or against specific algorithms / techniques / challenges?
+Search algorithms?
+Reinforcement Learning?
+Neural networks?
+Within any of these categories, further preferences?
 - If you already know that you have ambitions to potentially continue with a Ph.D. / academic career in the future, and have early indicators of excellent academic performance (e.g., exceptionally good grades in courses relevant to your topic(s) of interest), let me know.
 Then I can try to help think of topics with high likelihood (potential + feasibility) for publication, to strengthen your academic CV.